-Schools may elect to use the PDE-provided tracking tool available through MyPDESuite.
-This optional tool will:

-- Assist in determining pathway options for students by identifying those students not meeting Keystone Exam or Keystone Composite score requirements, and - Allow the LEA/school to enter and track each student's progress toward viable graduation pathways.
+Schools may elect to use the PDE-provided tracking tool found in the Act 158 Toolkit under the Resources: Implementation Tools section.
+This tool, for local use only, will assist in determining pathway options for students by identifying those students not meeting Keystone Exam or Keystone Composite score requirements and allowing the counselor to record additional data (e.g., alternative assessment scores, select coursework and grades) to track each student's progress toward viable graduation pathways.